When searching for a job, knowing the misdemeanors that prevent employment can be a huge benefit.

 How Do I Know if I Have a Misdemeanor on My Record?

-How do I know if I have a misdemeanor on my record?
+How do I verify if misdemeanor charges exist in my criminal history?

-The best way to tell if you have a misdemeanor record is to know how to do a background check on yourself.
+The best way to tell if you have a misdemeanor record is to know how to conduct your background check.
 There are several different ways to do this, the easiest of which is to use the search bar at the top of this page to perform a free public record search on yourself.
 Since most background check agencies simply use public databases to find an individual’s criminal history information, this will give extremely similar results to the check that most companies will use to screen potential employees.

 For certain jobs, it may be better to perform a federal background check on yourself through the FBI.
 There is also the option to hire a private background check service to perform a check which will include criminal history information as well as other information such as social media profiles.